akinwilson/babl/README.md

 # Repository structure
 ├── README.md

 └── T5
+    ├── data_classes.py
+    ├── dockerfile.trainingGPU
+    ├── eval.py
+    ├── read.py
+    └── train.py

-    ├── data_classes.py  <-- these are like your config files, there is also the datacollator in there which is NOT really part of the configuration,but rather part of the data loading pipelines.
+<-- these are like your config files, there is also the datacollator in there which is NOT really part of the configuration,but rather part of the data loading pipelines.

+ <--- this reads the data and prepares it as input into the model

-    ├── dockerfile.trainingGPU <-- this file allows you to deploy your model to a docker client.
+ <-- this file allows you to deploy your model to a docker client.
 I would urge you to learn about docker. really really badly, if you are not familiar with it.
 That file describes an operating system, alongside the code from this repo that needs to be copied into the operating system for the end image created by the dockerfile to contain the application of a question and answering system.
 Go to a linux machine and install a docker client.
 Pull images and try to build this image itself, I will help with any issues

-    ├── eval.py <--- this contains the logic to evalute the performance of the fine-tuned models ├── read.py <--- this reads the data and prepares it as input into the model ├── requirements.txt <-- these are your python requirements └── train.py <-- This trains the model.
+ <--- this contains the logic to evalute the performance of the fine-tuned models

+ <-- This trains the model.

 The example giving will fine tune the T5 transformer network on a question and answering task with the addition of providing additional context to the encoder to prove or disprove **if** the additional contexts improves the overall performance of the network.